bobbyshaw/tomrobertshaw.net/blog/_posts/2017-08-18-setting-up-an-ethereum-miner-on-azure.md

 From my experiment, I saw around 95%-90% loss in value from money spent on the VM to Ethereum produced from mining.
 It was fun to get a better grip on what's going on though.

-For the foreseeable future, I'll be sticking to letting the professional to the mining for me at [Genesis Mining](https://www.genesis-mining.com/a/1077991).
+For the foreseeable future, I'll be sticking to letting the professionals do the mining for me at [Genesis Mining](https://www.genesis-mining.com/a/1077991).
 Use Code `xIPjC9` for 3% off.

 Other wallet services that you might find useful are [Coinbase](https://www.coinbase.com/join/592732c0f0da04054fc01566) and [Poloniex](https://poloniex.com/).